Rusty Nail Muti – The Best DIY Aging Wood Stain

-There are so many gorgeous projects on Pinterest that use old weathered wood, but not everyone is lucky enough to have a huge pile of wood in their backyard, quietly rotting away.
-And even if you do, the pieces don’t always match up or the wood is so rotten it’s unusable.
+There are so many gorgeous projects on Pinterest that use old weathered wood, but not everyone is lucky enough to have a massive pile of wood in their backyard, quietly rotting away.
+And even if you do, the pieces don’t always match up, or the wood is so rotten it’s unusable.
 Well, have no fear, my fellow DIYers.
-We make our own homemade aging wood stain and it works like a charm.
+We make our own homemade aging wood stain, and it works like a charm.
 But that’s not all.
-Not only is it easy to make, it’s cheap, eco-friendly, and literally takes seconds to give new wood that old, grey, weathered patina.
+Not only is it easy to make, but it also’s cheap, eco-friendly, and literally takes seconds to give new wood that old, grey, weathered patina.

 So no more waiting to start building the aged creation you’ve been dreaming about.
 Now you can make your own aging wood stain just like we do.
 We call it Rusty Nail Muti.

-The word “muti” is derived from the Zulu word umuthi, meaning “tree,” and we use it all the time here in South Africa to refer to any medicine that has a miraculous effect.
-And that’s exactly what this aging wood stain is – a homemade miracle cure for transforming wood from new to aged and well worn.
+The word “muti” is derived from the Zulu word umuthi, meaning “tree”.
+We use it all the time here in South Africa to refer to any medicine that has a miraculous effect.
+And that’s exactly what this aging wood stain is – a homemade miracle cure for transforming wood from new to aged and well-worn.

 What you need

 This recipe couldn’t be easier.
-All you need is:
+All you need is the following:

 - Rusty Nails or any other rusty bits